PeiwenLiu18/SnakeChunks/doc/dependencies.rst

 ================================================================

-These manuals aim at helping you install programs and dependencies used in the Gene-regulation library.
+These manuals aim at helping you install programs and dependencies used in the SnakeChunks library.

 Some of them are mandatory, and some are optional, depending on the Snakemake workflows you need to run.